You are here: Home » » Working with an architect

 Researching architects

-Find an ARB registered architect to research similar jobs to yours – most architects usually have case studies you can view.
+Find a RIBA chartered architect to research similar jobs to yours – most architects usually have case studies you can view.
 Also check their portfolio or customer references.

 Meet three architects to discuss the outline of your project – either at their offices or in your home.
 If you are couple, make sure you both attend so they can understand your objectives, likes and dislikes.